 Cycling is great for your legs, lower back and upper body.
 Don’t forget your helmet and water bottle.

 # Racket Sports (Tennis, Badminton)

 Racket sports are a great way for couples to get some exercise while spending quality time with your partner.
-Tennis, badminton and squash all offer up similar benefits, including increased muscle tone, strength and flexibility.
+Tennis, badminton, and squash all offer up similar benefits, including increased muscle tone, strength, and flexibility.

-Couples can play singles or doubles depending on how much exercise you want to get.
+Couples can play singles or doubles depending on how much exercise they want to get.
 Racket sports, especially at a competitive level, require some speed, strength, agility, and other specific skills.
 All of the games involve starts and stops with short bursts of energy and short periods of rest.
 To prevent injury, do a good full-body warm-up before you play, and stretch afterward.

 The views and opinions expressed in this article are those of the author and do not necessarily reflect the views of our Company, partners and other organizations.
 While any information provided on our blog is true to the best of our knowledge, we do not guarantee the veracity, reliability or completeness of the information presented.
 Any advice or opinion is purely for information purposes and should not be construed as an alternative to professional advice.